JustinLR/JustinLR.github.io/README.md

 - **Node.js** (optional): If you’re using any server-side technologies.
 - **Bootstrap/Tailwind CSS**: For responsive design.
 - **Git**: Version control.
-- **Netlify/Vercel/GitHub Pages**: For deployment (mention the platform you're using to host your site).

 ## Contact
 You can reach me via: